jgromes/RadioLib/README.md

 * __Arduino SAMD__ - Arduino Zero, Arduino MKR boards, M0 Pro etc.
 * __Arduino SAM__ - Arduino Due
 * __Adafruit nRF52__ - Adafruit Bluefruit Feather etc.
-* _Intel Curie_ - Arduino 101
+* __Intel Curie__ - Arduino 101
-* _Arduino megaAVR_ - Arduino Uno WiFi Rev.2 etc.
+* __Arduino megaAVR__ - Arduino Uno WiFi Rev.2 etc.
-* _Apollo3_ - SparkFun Artemis Redboard etc.
+* __Apollo3__ - SparkFun Artemis Redboard etc.
-* _Arduino nRF52_ - Arduino Nano 33 BLE
+* __Arduino nRF52__ - Arduino Nano 33 BLE

 The list above is by no means exhaustive.
 Most of RadioLib code is independent of the used platform, so as long as your board is running some Arduino-compatible core, RadioLib should work.
-Compilation of all examples is tested for all platforms in __bold__ on each git push.
-Platforms in _italic_ are not tested on each push, but do compile and should be working.
+Compilation of all examples is tested for all platforms prior to releasing new version.

 ### In development:
 * __SIM800C__ GSM module